ajduet/assignforce-v3/README.md

 ## Development server

-Run `yarn start` or `ng serve` for a dev server.
+Run `yarn local-start` or `npm local-start` for a dev server.
+This will start the angular server and the local api server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding